junxit/us-congress-bills-110/bill.md

       - **(ii)**
         - **(I)** sends such information to a person other than the owner or authorized user of the computer, or
         - **(II)** uses such information to deliver advertising to, or display advertising on, the computer.
-    - **(B)** *Collection of information regarding web pages visited to deliver advertising* The computer software—
+    - **(B)** *Collection of information regarding internet activity to deliver advertising* The computer software—
-      - **(i)** collects information regarding the Web pages accessed using the computer; and
+      - **(i)** collects information regarding the user’s Internet activity using the computer; and
       - **(ii)** uses such information to deliver advertising to, or display advertising on, the computer.
-  - **(2)** *Exception for software collecting information regarding web pages visited within a particular web site* Computer software that otherwise would be considered an information collection program by reason of paragraph (1)(B) shall not be considered such a program if—
+  - **(2)** *Exception for software collecting information regarding internet activity within a particular web site* Computer software that otherwise would be considered an information collection program by reason of paragraph (1)(B) shall not be considered such a program if—
-    - **(A)** the only information collected by the software regarding Web pages that are accessed using the computer is information regarding Web pages within a particular Web site;
+    - **(A)** the only information collected by the software regarding the user’s internet activity, and used to deliver advertising to, or display advertising on, the protected computer, is—
+      - **(i)** information regarding Web pages within a particular Web site; or
+      - **(ii)** in the case of any Internet-based search function, user-supplied search terms necessary to complete the search and return results to the user;
     - **(B)** such information collected is not sent to a person other than—
-      - **(i)** the provider of the Web site accessed; or
+      - **(i)** the provider of the Web site accessed or Internet-based search function; or
       - **(ii)** a party authorized to facilitate the display or functionality of Web pages within the Web site accessed; and
     - **(C)** the only advertising delivered to or displayed on the computer using such information is advertising on Web pages within that particular Web site.
 - **(c)** *Notice and Consent*
   - **(1)** *In general* Notice in accordance with this subsection with respect to an information collection program is clear and conspicuous notice in plain language, set forth as the Commission shall provide, that meets all of the following requirements:
-    - **(A)** The notice clearly distinguishes such notice from any other information visually presented contemporaneously on the computer.
+    - **(A)** The notice clearly distinguishes a statement required under subparagraph (B) from any other information visually presented contemporaneously on the computer.
     - **(B)** The notice contains one of the following statements, as applicable, or a substantially similar statement:
       - **(i)** With respect to an information collection program described in subsection (b)(1)(A): “This program will collect and transmit information about you.
 Do you accept?”.
       - **(ii)** With respect to an information collection program described in subsection (b)(1)(B): “This program will collect information about Web pages you access and will use that information to display advertising on your computer.
 Do you accept?”.